AshleyDafneAguilar/AshleyDafneAguilar/README.md

 ---

 ## 📫 Let's Connect!
-Feel free to reach out to me via email at **ashaguilar06@gmail.com**.
+Feel free to reach out to me via email at **ashleyd.aguilars@inaoep.mx**.
 I'm always open to collaboration and networking opportunities!